UX Director | Strategy & Experience Design | Healthcare · Pharma · HealthTech | Designing experiences at scale

 Amgen Enbrel — CRM Email Audit & Optimization

-UX audit across an eight-email patient onboarding cadence — diagnosing a below-benchmark CTR despite strong open rates, and delivering before/after redesign recommendations across every touchpoint.
+UX audit across a seven-email patient onboarding cadence — diagnosing a below-benchmark CTR despite strong open rates, and delivering before/after redesign recommendations across every touchpoint.
 FDA-regulated.

 7 emails audited · 36% open vs 21% benchmark View case study →